sanni/cartreader/README.md

 #### Features:
 - Completely stand-alone, does not need a PC to operate (unless for updating firmware)
 - Easy to modify open-source code, write your own extensions and share them with others
-- Portable thanks to a battery
+- Portable thanks to a battery/power bank
 - Modular design using mostly off-the-shelf components

 ![image](https://dl.dropboxusercontent.com/s/mhlx620tmbnglx1/hw5wframe.jpg?dl=1)